-2. Trip Generation:

-Produces trip origin and destination estimates by trip purpose using land-use, household demographics, employment, and other SE-data characteristics

-• External Station Estimation:

-Trips that originate outside of the model and travel into the model, trips that originate inside the model area and travel outside of the model, or trips that originate and travel through the model area are estimated

-3. Trip Distribution:

-Trip origin and destination locations are matched based on a "gravity" sub-model function

-4. Mode Choice:

-Trips distributed across the model network are broken into modes of travel.

-- Auto Occupancy: Daily "person" trips are converted to vehicular trips - Time-of-Day Factoring: Daily vehicle trips are further divided into daily time periods (AM, Mid-day, PM, and Night-time periods) - 5.
-Traffic Assignment:

-Trips are assigned a route / path, by a particular mode, and by Time-of-Day to the transportation system

-6. Model Validation and Calibration:

-The process by which the model is adjusted (calibrated) to provide simulated results reflective of the current, local observed conditions of the transportation system, within a set of established validation criteria.
-This occurs throughout each step of the model development process.

-Model Application / System Analysis: A fully calibrated and validated model is used in the development of the MTP, Air Quality conformity analysis, project identification and prioritization, and / or impact analysis
+- Step 2.
+Trip Generation Produces trip origin and destination estimates by trip purpose using land-use, household demographics, employment, and other SE-data characteristics. - Step 3.
+Trip Distribution Trip origin and destination locations are matched based on a "gravity" sub-model function. - Step 4.
+Mode Choice Trips distributed across the model network are broken into modes of travel. - Step 5.
+Traffic Assignment Trips are assigned a route/path, by a particular mode, and by time-of-day to the transportation system. - Step 6.
+Model Validation and Calibration The process by which the model is calibrated to provide simulated results reflective of the current, local observed conditions of the transportation system, within a set of established validation criteria.
+This occurs throughout each step of the model development process. - Step 7.
+Model Application / System Analysis A fully calibrated and validated model is used in the development of the plan, Air Quality conformity analysis, project identification and prioritization, and / or impact analysis.

-Model Data Development:
+Model Data Development

-There are two main modeling components that are required to be constructed prior to model development:
+There are two main modeling components that are required to be constructed prior to model development: model road network and travel analysis zone development.